 Step Four: STORE AND CONTAIN

 Once all the items have been decluttered and organised, it's so much easier to start packing away neatly and safely.
 We don't want anything to get ruined.
-Christmas decorations are necessarily cheap not and can hold a lot of sentimental value.
+Christmas decorations are not necessarily cheap and can often hold a lot of sentimental value.

-Plastic Storage Boxes.
 I think plastic storage boxes work best and are worth investing in for the long term.
 My favourites are from The Really Useful Company (pictured below).
 They hold a lot but aren't too heavy to carry.
 They are sturdy, stackable and the lids clip in place.
 Definitely worth investing in if you can afford to.
-They also make boxes specially designed to store rolls of wrapping paper.
+(They also make boxes specially designed to store rolls of wrapping paper).

-Note: If you are buying new boxes, choose a size that will fit through your loft hatch if that is where you are going to be storing them!
+Note: If you are buying new boxes, make sure that you choose a size that will fit through your loft hatch if that is where you are going to be storing them!